moozer/busstalk/README.md

 or

-  ERROR UNKNOWN COMMAND '<command>'
+  ERROR <some meaningful error message>

-  This means that the command issued was unknown.
+  This means that the command issued had an error.
+This could be bad hex values or other input issues

 Command reference:
 ------------------

+Yes, capital letters are mandatory

 ### GREETINGS